solettaproject/soletta/README.md

 "/sbin/emergency".

-Services are handled as modules, they can be compiled into Soletta using --with-linux-micro-MODULE=builtin or as dynamically loadable modules.
+Services are handled as modules, they can be compiled into Soletta by selecting them using config or menuconfig as builtin or as dynamically loadable modules.
 They have a simple API and is extensible by third party, so if Soletta lacks a service it easy to add that without patch Soletta itself.

 Soletta provides a init.d/rc.d compatibility service called rc-d.so,